 For those unfamiliar, Pinterest is an image-based social media platform.
 It operates through “pins” on specific categories, or boards, made by the user.
 Though it may seem simple, there are many ways to operate Pinterest in your company’s interest.

 Simply paying for ad space, keyword-plugging and pinning are not enough.
-Consumers don’t want to be pried at, as they seek a more organic social media experience.
+Consumers don’t want to be pried at, seeking a more organic social media experience.

 With these facts in mind, here are 7 key Pinterest marketing tips for architects to naturally boost your search rankings.
-Moreover, it effectively shapes your brand to better suit the AEC community.
+Moreover, it effectively shapes your brand to suit the AEC community better.

 1. Build a Portfolio